felnou77/scraping-projects/Dynamic/FifoPlus_Scraper/README.md

 ### ✅ The Workaround

-To bypass this issue, a utility script (`utils.py`) was created to:
+To bypass this issue (and it's the first thing to do), a utility script (`utils.py`) was created to:

 - Launch the browser.
 - Prompt the user to manually select a city.